-Corinth Pipeworks offers top quality steel pipes for oil, gas, $CO_2$ , water and slurry pipelines, as well as casing pipes for drilling operations.
+Corinth Pipeworks offers top quality steel pipes for oil, gas, CO2, water and slurry pipelines, as well as casing pipes for drilling operations.
 The Group also offers a wide range of structural hollow sections for the construction sector.
-Our long history of innovation and 'One-stop-shop' integrated service offerings to our customers has helped Corinth Pipeworks to become one of the top steel pipe suppliers worldwide.
+Our long history of innovation and 'One-stop-shop' integrated service offerings to our customers has distinguished Corinth Pipeworks as one of the top steel pipe suppliers worldwide.